pekkast/jQuery.justifyMenu/README.md

     </li>
 </ul>
 ```
-Apply then the plugin in sites js
+Apply then the plugin in sites JS
 ```
 jQuery(function($) {
     $('#main-menu').justifyMenu();